mmalik17/digitalskola_hadoop_task/README.md

     main()

 4. Create txt file that store the library required to install.
 In this case, the library required is 'requests'
 5. Create a Dockerfile.python to runs a python container in Docker.
-Write the code as follows:
+Write the code as follows: <br>
 FROM python:3.9

 # Create a directory to store the script and CSV files